sonnyp/Commit/README.md

 To publish to Flathub (proper credentials required):

 1. Remember to update Flatpak metadata, including release notes.
+2. Update the version string in the main _meson.build_ file.
-2. Tag your release in Git
+3. Tag the release in Git and push your tags.
-3. Run the publish script:
+4. Run the publish script:

     ```bash
     ./publish-to-flathub